MMA-HHG/MMA/README.md

 #### Modules and libraries
 When used locally on a personal computer, the libraries (FFTW3, CMake, …) are typically installed by a user.
 If using the code or a part of it, the corresponding libraries must be installed before.
 (Sharing needs to be enebled for FFTW3, see details below for the dyamic-library CTDSE.)

 [The modules](https://hpc-wiki.info/hpc/Modules) provide all the necessary libraries for the code when using a computational cluster.
-The script `Modules/load_modules.sh` is used to load all the modules.
+The script [`Modules/load_modules.sh`](./Modules/load_modules.sh) is used to load all the modules.
+This function are supposed to be added into the environemnt (e.g. by sourcing the script in `.bash_aliases`).
 There is a list of modules for various computational clusters specified by the variable `$HPC`.
 Another supercomputer (or compilation option intel/GNU/...) should be added there.

 There are two `bash` functions `load_modules` and `load_python_modules`.
 The former is activated when running *CUPRAD* and *CTDSE*, while the latter is used for all Pythonic operations around the code.
 (The reason for this duality is that Python might need to load a compiler itself for some libraries, typically on intel.)